Before we begin, it is important to understand how websites work, as it pertains to the nature of the threat.

 What Your Business Can Take Away from This

 Simply put, technology is a complicated thing, and this opens a lot of opportunities for cybercriminals to exploit.

 This incredibly resourceful class of criminal isn’t above using cheap tricks to infiltrate their targets, and most of them aren’t particular about the size of a given target.
 Some attackers focus on small businesses while some aim higher at government infrastructures.
 This is what makes it so important that all organizations have some resource to turn to that can see to their efficiency and cybersecurity alike.

-TAP Tech is here to be that resource for you.
+COMPANYNAME is here to be that resource for you.
 Our team focuses in on the IT used by our clients to help resolve issues, whether operational or security-based, to ensure that nothing goes by unnoticed.
-To learn more about what we can do for you, reach out to us at 203-744-9760.
+To learn more about what we can do for you, reach out to us at PHONENUMBER.